aakarsh27/Python-Projects/README.md

 Making this repository to link all the **python projecs** that are in my github profile.

-i will try to update this repositry on a daily basis as well as
+i will try to update this repositry on a daily basis as well as create projects

 so far i have made:-
 1. [*password generator*](https://github.com/aakarsh27/password-generator)